digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 ..
 Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-5 Adding constraints to a contract
+Adding Constraints to a Contract
 ==================================

 You will often want to constrain the data stored or the allowed data transformations in your contract models.
 In this section, you will learn about the two main mechanisms provided in Daml: